Claude vs ChatGPT: Stop choosing. Start routing.

 The real risk isn't picking wrong.
 It's picking one.

 Which model wins which job, this week.
 Real workflows, real reviews, zero fluff.
-One email per week.
+Two emails a week.